Obama in

 SÃO PAULO, Brazil — Former President Barack Obama on Thursday told business leaders in Brazil that he regretted...

-The spirit of the Sister Cities Program is expressed in the purpose of the Atlanta – Rio de Janeiro Sister City Foundation: to facilitate increased contact and exchanges between the United States and Brazil.
-This aim is based on a belief that greater interaction between the two countries will build on feelings of mutual goodwill.
+The spirit of the Sister Cities Program is expressed in the purpose of the Atlanta – Rio de Janeiro Sister City Foundation: to facilitate increased contact and exchanges between the United States and populous local governments.
+This aim is based on a belief that greater interaction between the multiple countries will build on feelings of mutual goodwill.

 Atlanta Rio de Janeiro Sister Cities Foundation